 Note - If a guide pin is bent or loose, return the cable and order

 another replacement cable.

 Caution - Avoid excessive handling of the cable.
 Repeated bending of the cable can break

 wiring to individual connector pins, as can sharp bending of the wires.

 - After the inspection, place the connector covers back on the connectors.

 Do not discard the shipping package.
 You will use it to return the

 - Prepare the server.

 See Prepare to Power Off the Server.

-- Remove the front door.
+- Remove the front and rear doors.